Taught course

 Course content

-This Masters degree draws upon the expertise of staff with established reputations in the field.
-Tutors have a wide range of research interests and they are actively involved with the Nottingham Crime Research Unit and the Centre for the Study and Reduction of Hate Crimes, Bias and Prejudice.
+Challenging assumptions.
+Leading conversations.
+Tutors have a wide range of research interests and they are actively involved with NTU's Centre for Crime, Offending, Prevention and Engagement (COPE).
 These specialist units are located within the Department and conduct high quality applied criminological and criminal justice research.

 Career opportunities